Plastic Recycling Australia ✅ – Options For Businesses To Recycle Plastic

 Ever since China implemented a waste ban, Australia greatly suffered its after-effects.

-Even with the China waste ban, countermeasures thought up by the local government makes sure to avoid or at least lessen the landfill disposal.
+Even with the China waste ban, countermeasures thought up by the local government make sure to avoid or at least lessen the landfill disposal.

-Just this July, Queensland introduced a waste levy that would aim to decrease the disposal of waste to landfill and encourage recycling.
+Just this July, Queensland introduced a waste levy that would aim to decrease the disposal of waste in landfill and encourage recycling.

-As stated by an article, “Increasing levies will mean a movement towards the correct cost of landfill while at the same time generating revenue that can be used to improve recycling infrastructure, or, fingers crossed, even cut council taxes.”
+As stated by an article on potential solutions to Australia’s recycling crisis, “Increasing levies will mean a movement towards the correct cost of landfill while at the same time generating revenue that can be used to improve recycling infrastructure, or, fingers crossed, even cut council taxes.”

 Another way to boost recycling is to subsidise recycling in all parts of Australia.

 This is not a new thing, though, as an existing subsidy currently funds the recycling facilities of Australia that is valued around $2.5 billion, which is called the Emissions Reduction Fund.

 Providing subsidies to recycling facilities ensures that the processing stage of recycling will be increased instead of dumping in landfills.